What is VAT?

 Ensure that you have submitted an ‘opt-out’ declaration in all EU countries where you ship your inventory from.

 Download and review your Product Tax File: If you navigate to ‘File your VAT’ and then click on ‘View Product Tax File’, on this page you can download and review your Product Tax File.

 You are now all ready.
 You just need to complete your routine monthly procedures in order to submit your VAT filings every month.
 For more information about the recommended monthly procedures, go to Product Tax File.

 What does the tax agent do once your VAT filings have been generated?

 Once you have reviewed your VAT filings and the filing preparation window has closed, your tax agent will begin submitting your VAT filings to the relevant tax authorities unless you have contacted us by the deadline to discuss the content of any of your VAT filings.

-Payment of the liability for your VAT filings is not made by your tax agent.
+Your tax agent does not make payment of the liability for your VAT filings.
 Making payments to the tax authorities is your responsibility.
-Find out more about how to make your VAT payments here.
+For more information about how to make your VAT payments, go to Making VAT payments.

 What is the tax agent’s role in VAT Services on Amazon?

-For the purpose of this service offering, a tax agent is the third-party company who can help you to fulfil your legally required VAT filing obligations.
+For this service offering, a tax agent is the third-party company who can help you fulfil your legally required VAT filing obligations.
 The tax agent’s duties might include the following and more:

 Helping you to register for VAT.